Windows 11 24H2 new features

 • Passphrase Feature: LAPS can now generate passphrases for easier readability and typing.
 Network administrators can choose from three-word lists and control the passphrase length.
 This feature supports backups to Windows Server Active Directory or Microsoft Entra ID.

-• Image Rollback Detection: LAPS can detect image rollbacks, ensuring that passwords match between Active Directory and local devices.
+• Image Rollback Detection: LAPS can detect image rollbacks, ensuring that passwords match those of Active Directory and local devices.
 It uses an Active Directory attribute and rotates passwords if a mismatch is detected.
 Update-LapsADSchema PowerShell cmdlet is required for this feature.

 DNR protocol support

-Windows 11 is also getting support for the Discovery of Network-designated Resolvers (DNR) protocol, a new internet standard to discover encrypted DNS servers.
+Windows 11 also gets support for the Discovery of Network-designated Resolvers (DNR) protocol, a new internet standard for discovering encrypted DNS servers.

 This implementation will allow you to use encrypted DNS protocols (such as DNS over HTTPS and DNS over TLS) on the computer without requiring manual configuration.